PaperMarioFan-2022/PaperMarioFan-2022.github.io/README.md

 # Hello!
 Welcome to my home page!
 This is my official repository website for more information about me and what I am on.

-If you would like to know more about me and why I chose to use Scratch, or many other things, then please visit my official website (coming soon and soon to be added.)
+My name is Matthew, but you can call me Matt for short.
+I love video games, music, art, and memes.
+I live in the West side of the USA, and that's it.

 More will be added here in the future. :)